Airbus A330 MRTT: Spain

 Spain's Ministry of Defence stated that it was to acquire two A330 MRTT in 2016 to replace its ageing Boeing 707 tankers.
-In 2014, Spain's Secretary of State for Defence stated that negotiations had begun with Airbus about switching its excess order for 13 Airbus A400Ms to an undisclosed number of A330 MRTTs.
+In 2014, Spain's Secretary of State for Defence stated that negotiations had begun with Airbus about switching its excess order for 13 Airbus A400Ms to an undisclosed number of MRTTs.
 The Airbus Defence and Space commercial director said that although it was a difficult issue, the company would negotiate with Spain to reach an agreement.
 In September 2020, Spain agreed to buy from Iberia three A330s no longer needed due to the economic impact of the COVID-19 pandemic, then modify them to serve as a MRTT fleet.
 On 12 November 2021, Spain signed an order for three MRTTs from Airbus.

+Between 2021 and 2022, the first two aircraft entered service in original passenger configuration, the third aircraft was sent directly to the conversion facility at Airbus Getafe.
+The first A330 MRTT is scheduled for delivery by the end of 2024, while the other two are delayed for conversion and delivery until 2025 and 2026 so that there will always be two aircraft in service.
+Beginning in January 2024, the first MRTT aircraft performed test flights.
+First Airbus A330 MRTT for the Spanish Air and Space Force entered service in April 2025.
+A second aircraft was delivered in late October 2025.

 Brazil

 On 28 January 2021, Brazilian President Jair Bolsonaro announced negotiations for two A330 MRTT for the Brazilian Air Force.
 On 13 May 2021, the Ministry of Defence released a statement authorizing the deal, reportedly from the RAF's active inventory.
-On 30 June 2021, the British military attaché for Brazil, Royal Navy's Captain Mark Albon, confirmed the ongoing negotiations, conducted by the UK ambassador to Brazil and Ministry of Defence officials.
+On 30 June 2021, the British military attaché for Brazil, Royal Navy Captain Mark Albon, confirmed the ongoing negotiations, conducted by the UK ambassador to Brazil and Ministry of Defence officials.
 On 27 January 2022, the Brazilian Air Force ended negotiations with the RAF and launched international bidding to buy two A330-200s on the civil market, estimated at US$81 million.

 On 6 April 2022, Azul Brazilian Airlines was declared the supplier by the Ministry of Defence.
 The agreements with Airbus, conversion costs and delivery schedule were kept confidential.
 Conversion work into A330 MRTTs is to be carried out at Airbus's plant in Getafe, Spain.
 The aircraft are to be fitted with two Cobham 905E under-wing pods and a Cobham FRU-805E fuselage refuelling unit, and based at the Galeão Air Force Base in Rio de Janeiro.
 VIP transport is also a possibility, in order to replace the Airbus A319ACJ in presidential trips requiring intercontinental range.
-According to one source, they will be designated C-330 prior to the tanker conversions; thereafter, they may be redesignated KC-330.
-Other sources suggest the designation will be KC-30.
+Both airplanes were designated C-330 prior to the tanker conversions; upon completion of the conversions, they will be redesignated KC-30.